Blue Jays are one of the most recognizable birds in North America!

 Fun Fact #12: Blue Jays take “baths” in ants

 Blue Jays engage in something called “anting.”
 This behavior entails spreading their wings, tucking their tail down, and proceeding to crush and rub ants on their feathers before eating them.

 Although not a Blue Jay, this bird is demonstrating the same “anting” behavior.

 Believe it or not, there is a perfectly reasonable explanation for this behavior.

 Ants use formic acid as a weapon against predators such as Blue Jays.
 Formic acid makes ants bitter tasting and birds don’t like that!

-When a jay rubs an ant onto their feathers, it is purposedly getting the formic acid on themselves.
-The formic acid helps prevent bacteria, fungus, mites, and other small insects.
+When a jay rubs an ant onto its feathers, it is purposely getting the formic acid on itself.
+The formic acid helps keep away bacteria, fungus, mites, and other small insects.

 And as a bonus, once the formic acid is removed, Blue Jays are then able to eat and enjoy the ants. 🙂

 Fun Fact #13: Blue Jays form monogamous bonds.